PedrovVvASQUEZ/PedrovVvASQUEZ/README.md

 -->
 I'm [Pedro 🔗](https://www.linkedin.com/in/pierre-gb-324720141/?skipRedirect=true), a [42 Paris](https://42.fr/) student actively looking for a Workship 😄⭐<br><br>
 I am currently working on a [Devops project](https://github.com/PedrovVvASQUEZ/42_INCEPTION_OF_THINGS) and on a [self replicant program](https://github.com/PedrovVvASQUEZ?tab=repositories).<br><br>
 I love challenges and I am always eager to learn new things.
-In the futur I want to learn about blockchains, banque systems and AI<br><br>
+In the futur I want to learn about blockchains, banque systems and AI 🤖<br><br>
 Well rounded in Bash, C language, C++, Javascript/Typescript, Git, Docker as well as others technologies and frameworks.<br><br><br>

 Fun facts :<br>